Darryl-Mbae/smart-career-path-navigator/README.md

 ### AI-Powered CV Analysis

-The system uses Mistral AI to extract:
+The system uses Gemini AI to extract:

 *   Technical and soft skills from resume text
 *   Work experience and roles